JR East KiHa 100 and 110 series

 History

-The KiHa 100 series has been used mostly on stopping services, but they were used for a few express and even limited express in the past.
-The KiHa 110 series was first introduced on Express Rikuchu (Morioka - Miyako via Kamaishi Line), and also used on Limited Express Akita Relay (Kitakami - Akita via Kitakami Line) when Tazawako Line was closed due to track improvement work in 1996-97.
+The KiHa 100 series has been used mostly for stopping services, but they were used for a few express and even limited express in the past.
+The KiHa 110 series was first introduced to Express Rikuchu (Morioka - Miyako via the Kamaishi Line), and also used for Limited Express Akita Relay (Kitakami - Akita via the Kitakami Line) when the Tazawako Line was closed due to track improvement work in 1996-97.
 Other carriages were introduced to various rural lines from Aomori to Saitama Prefectures.
-However, those on Suigun Line were superseded by KiHa E130 series, since the KiHa 100 series could not deal with severe congestion.
+However, those on the Suigun Line were superseded by KiHa E130 series, since the KiHa 100 series could not deal with severe congestion.

 They can join to KiHa E120 series carriages and the KiHa E130 series.
-However, since those newer trains were reallocated to different places, they no longer join to each other.
+However, since those newer trains were reallocated to different places, the combination of these different trains can no longer be seen.

-Some redundant carriages were converted to tourist trains, such as Oikotto (Iiyama Line), POKÉMON with YOU (Ofunato Line) and Tohoku Emotion (Hachinohe Line).
+Some redundant carriages were converted to tourist trains, such as High Rail 1375 (the Koumi Line), Oikotto (the Iiyama Line), POKÉMON with YOU (the Ofunato Line) and Tohoku Emotion (the Hachinohe Line).

 Current Operations & Future Prospects

-The KiHa 100 series are used across Tohoku region including Aterazawa, Ban-etsu East / West, Hachiko, Ishinomaki, Kamaishi, Kesennuma, Kitakami, Koumi, Ofunato, Ominato, Rikuu East / West and Tadami Lines.
-Some run major lines like Shin-etsu Main and Tohoku Main Lines.
-In many cases, services provided by the series are drive-only.
+The KiHa 100 and 110 series are used across the Tohoku region including the Aterazawa, Ban-etsu East/West, Hachiko, Iiyama, Ishinomaki, Kamaishi, Kesennuma, Kitakami, Koumi, Ofunato, Ominato, Rikuu East/West and Tadami Lines.
+Some run major railways like the Shin-etsu Main and the Tohoku Main Lines.
+Those services are mainly drive-only.

-JR East has decided to replace the series on Hachiko and Kamaishi Lines with brand new trains in late-2025 or early-2026.
-Other remaining ones are also likely to be phased out as they are more than or nearly 30 years old.
+JR East has decided to replace the series on the Hachiko and Kamaishi Lines with brand new trains by March 2026.
+Many other remaining carriages have been refurbished in the early-2020s, but they are also likely to be phased out within a few years as they are more than or nearly 30 years old.

 Photos